Graham · Glen Coe & Lochaber

 - How hard is Pap of Glencoe?

-- Pap of Glencoe is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 608m of ascent and takes most walkers 4-7 hours.
-Terrain: Heavily eroded path on the lower slopes — slippery wet grass in rain.
+- We grade Pap of Glencoe at 4/5, which puts it in challenging territory.
+The usual route is around 14km with 608m of climbing; allow 4-7 hours.
+Underfoot: Heavily eroded path on the lower slopes — slippery wet grass in rain.

 - Where do I park for Pap of Glencoe?